Dragon Hunters: Broadcast

 The program was featured in the United States on Cartoon Network for a few weeks around January 2006, but, after having its time slot moved, vanished from the line-up.
 It returned in September 2006, only to disappear again in October 2006.
 Up until June 2007, it was available for viewing on Cartoon Network Video.
-In 2011, it was airing in the U.S. on Starz Kids & Family.
+In 2011, it was airing in the U.S. on Starz Kids & Family; all 52 episodes were available for purchase and streaming on Amazon Video via Starz, broken down into six 'seasons'; 6eps, 10eps + 10eps of season 1 and 6eps, 10eps + 10eps of season 2, respectively.
 50 of the 52 episodes were available in English on Netflix through their partnership with Starz though the episodes were released out of order.

 A second season of 26 episodes began airing in France in August 2007.
 International releases of both seasons have occurred in over 70 countries.
 A fanbase was formed in Arabic speaking countries, due to being broadcast on MBC 3.
 In October 2017, the series premiered in Bangladesh on Duronto TV, dubbed in Bengali.

 Home media

 Geneon has released five DVDs (containing episodes 1 - 17) in the U.S. and Canada.